sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

-- "The difference between a rogue and gentleman is that the former is capable of roguery while the latter is not capable of roguery."
+- "The difference between a rogue and gentleman is that the former is capable of roguery while the latter is not capable of roguery or the latter pretends to be a gentleman."

 - "Two of the biggest scams of our time: (i) Insurance, (ii) Vaccines; Both these scams rely on fear mongering.
 And as with all good scams only a tiny part of the scam is in principle useful/true/valid."